-Darren Aronofsky has always been one of my favourite directors and since his upcoming thriller Mother! is coming out, I decided to talk about his brilliant body of work, which consists in one film better than the other.
+Darren Aronofsky has always been one of my favorite directors and since his upcoming thriller Mother! is coming out, I decided to talk about his brilliant body of work, which consists in one film better than the other.
 From challenging spectators to making them feel incredibly moved, Darren Aronofsky’s films are always compared to a “roller coaster ride” by the director, which couldn’t be more true.
-Here are my list of favourite and extremely favorite movies from the director!
+Here is my ranked list of all movies from the director!

 06. Pi (1998)

 How to start talking about Pi?
 The debut film of Darren Aronofsky is an experimental dark thriller about a genius in math who is about to discover the secret behind the equation of the stock market.
 As he gets closer to finding the secret, Wall Street men start to follow him as his mind starts playing tricks on him, defying what’s reality and imagination.
 Being a theme that would end up in almost every single film from Aronofsky’s career, Pi is a beautiful and creative debut that belongs to the cult following genre.